Updated July 24, 2016

 2. Prepare a health care directive and durable power of attorney for health care

-If you become incapacitated and cannot make your own medical decisions, you can still convey your wishes to your doctors and loves ones with a little advance planning that includes the following signed documents.
+If you become incapacitated and cannot make your own medical decisions, you can still convey your wishes to your doctors and loved ones with a little advance planning that includes the following signed documents.

 A health care directive, or living will, informs your family and your health care providers of your wishes when it comes to withholding or withdrawing life-prolonging medical treatments, such as the use of a respirator or artificial hydration.
 The health care directive applies only in the event of either a terminal condition or a permanent unconscious condition.